Skip to content

 Short answers, pulled from the story.

-Grenoble hosted the X Olympic Winter Games in 1968 which helped modernize the city through infrastructure development including an airport, motorways, a new Hôtel de Ville town hall, and a new train station.
-The event also aided the development of ski resorts like Chamrousse, Les Deux Alpes, and Villard-de-Lans.
+Grenoble hosted the X Olympic Winter Games in 1968.
+The event modernised the city's infrastructure, bringing a new airport, motorways, a new town hall, and a new train station, and it spurred development of ski resorts including Chamrousse, Les Deux Alpes, and Villard-de-Lans.